-David and Julie’s expenses are somewhere in the $80,000 to $100,000 annually including rent, child care and debt repayment costs now.
-“This means they could likely live off of $70,000 to $80,000 gross after moving back to Ontario, negating the child care costs and getting the debt paid off,” says Jason Heath, a certified financial planner with Objective Financial Partners in Toronto.
+David and Julie’s expenses are somewhere in the $80,000 to $100,000 annually, including rent, child care and debt repayment costs.
+“This means they could likely live off $70,000 to $80,000 gross after moving back to Ontario, negating the child care costs and getting the debt paid off,” says Jason Heath, a certified financial planner with Objective Financial Partners in Toronto.
 Heath says the couple needs to know how to become debt free and start investing.

 I think this is an important consideration for anyone doing their own tax calculations, especially when it comes to extraordinary income like this.
-David and Julie may have about $26,000 less after tax from the package that they’re counting on right now.
+David and Julie may have about $26,000 less from the package after tax.

 They could offset some of the tax payable by contributing to David’s RRSP, given he has $182,000 of RRSP room.
 But then they have fewer funds available to pay off the debt that has been crippling them the past couple years.
-Given the family’s balance sheet, I would be more inclined to pay down debt than worry about tax savings and retirement savings with this voluntary leave payment to David.
+Given the family’s balance sheet, I would be more inclined to pay down debt than worry about tax savings and retirement savings.

 Although I hope the family can pay off all their debt by summer 2019, I think the $26,000 understated tax on the voluntary leave payment might push their debt-free target back into 2020 or later.
 It depends, of course, on how quickly they find work in Ontario, at what income level, and how the expenses all shake out from the move.
 But I would definitely focus my attention on debt repayment as their short-term goal.